Out of Step (EP)

-Out of Step is the sole studio album by American hardcore punk band Minor Threat.
-It was released on 45 RPM vinyl in April 1983 through Dischord Records.
-Although Out of Step has only been released on CD in limited quantities, it has been repressed on vinyl as recently as 2010, and all tracks from the album are available on Minor Threat's 1989 compilation album Complete Discography.
+Out of Step is the third EP by American hardcore punk band Minor Threat.
+It was released on vinyl in April 1983 through Dischord Records.
+Although Out of Step has only been released on CD in limited quantities, it has been repressed on vinyl as recently as 2010.
+All tracks from the album are available on Minor Threat's 1989 compilation album Complete Discography.

-It is considered as an elementary piece of the punk rock (specifically hardcore punk) genre and has been cited by many critics and magazines as one of the best progressions for the history of rock music, which specifically helped shape the path of many genres of underground musical currents (alternative music).
-Its influence is notorious in future bands that would boost the youth crew movement, also in other genres such as grunge, post-hardcore, 90's skate punk and thrash metal, as well in the development of the New York hardcore music scene and aesthetics style.
+It is considered a critical release in punk rock, particularly the hardcore subgenre.
+Many critics and magazines have cited it as one of the best progressions in the history of rock music, which specifically helped shape the path of many genres of underground musical currents alternative music).
+Its influence is notorious in future bands that would boost the youth crew movement, also in other genres such as grunge, post-hardcore, 1990's skate punk and thrash metal, as well in the development of the New York hardcore music scene and aesthetics style.

+Music and lyrics

 This album’s increased complexity in songs, with more elaborate riffs and arrangements, is its main distinguishing factor compared to the band’s previous recordings.
 The bass octaves retain the dynamics of the guitar line.
-For this album Brian Baker became second guitarist and Steven Hansgen joined the bass.
+Brian Baker became second guitarist for the album, and Steven Hansgen joined the bass.

-The lyrics of the majority of the songs reflect self-reflection, youth frustration, personal problems and difficulties with friendships, in contrast to that of Minor Threat's first recordings (which contained a politically critical message and as opposed to drug use).
+Describing the album as an "ode to feeling alienated," Tom Connick of NME explains that the album "fizzes with the fury of feeling different to those around you."
+The lyrics of most songs focus on themes such as self-reflection, youth frustration, personal problems, and difficulties with friendships.
+This is in contrast to Minor Threat's first recordings, which had a politically critical message and did not revolve around drug use.